deslabcreative/whatthecancer/src/pages/resources/index.md

 ---
 templateKey: 'resource-page'
 path: /resources
-title: Our Coffee
+title: Our Resources
-image: /img/jumbotron.jpg
+image: /img/resource-splash.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their